arlonproj/arlon/docs/README.md

 changes to the bundle's manifest data.

 ### Dynamic bundle
-A dynamic bunlde contains a reference to the manifest data stored in git.
+A dynamic bundle contains a reference to the manifest data stored in git.
 A dynamic bundle is distinguished by having these fields set to non-empty values:
 - git URL of the repo